Dennis Tillis, Youngstown, Ohio

 Mr. Tillis was born May 6, 1955 in Youngstown, a son of Willie D. and Bertha Mae Heard Tillis.

-He leaves to cherish his beloved memory, his mother of Youngstown; his devoted wife, the former LaDonna D. Ingram, whom he married February 14, 1994; four children, Demetrius Ingram of Columbus, Shelila Ingram, LaToya Ingram and N’Kengi Thomas all of Youngstown; seven grandchildren, including Louise Ingram, DarNeise, DarNeal and DarTazhal Lewis whom he reared; 12 great grandchildren, including Nyana Ford whom he reared; a brother, Lee (Audrey) Tillis; three sisters, Vernisha (Armstead) Tucker of Liberty, Linda Tillis of Youngstown and Badia A. Muhammad (aka Diana Tillis) of Raleigh, NC and a host of family friends.
+He leaves to cherish his beloved memory, his mother of Youngstown; his devoted wife, the former LaDonna D. Ingram, whom he married February 14, 1994; four children, Demetrius Ingram of Columbus, Shelila Ingram, LaToya Ingram and N’Kengi Thomas all of Youngstown; seven grandchildren, including Louise Ingram, DarNeise, DarNeal and DarTazhal Lewis whom he reared; 12 great-grandchildren, including Nyana Ford whom he reared; a brother, Lee (Audrey) Tillis; three sisters, Vernisha (Armstead) Tucker of Liberty, Linda Tillis of Youngstown and Badia A. Muhammad (aka Diana Tillis) of Raleigh, North Carolina and a host of family friends.

 Besides his father, he was preceded in death by two brothers, Willie and Curtis Tillis and two grandchildren, Isaiah and Dasani Ingram.